harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-de-jong-gierveld-loneliness-scale.md

 ## PHQ-9 vs De Jong Gierveld Loneliness Scale

-The agenda of psychological research often encounters the need for comparison and harmonization of different psychometric instruments.
+The agenda of psychological research often encounters the need for comparison and harmonisation of different psychometric instruments.
 One of such example is comparison between PHQ-9, a widespread diagnostic instrument for mental disorders, and De Jong Gierveld Loneliness Scale, a widely-used tool for assessing loneliness.
 The **PHQ-9 vs De Jong Gierveld Loneliness Scale** comparison requires a time-consuming and subjective process, which might not be efficient for researchers.
 This is where Harmony software can offer significant assistance.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}